incountry/sdk-nodejs/README.md

 Error Handling
 -----

-InCountry Python SDK throws following Exceptions:
+InCountry Node SDK throws following Exceptions:

 - **StorageClientError** - used for various input validation errors.
 Can be thrown by all public methods.

 - **StorageServerError** - thrown if SDK failed to communicate with InCountry servers or if server response validation failed.

-- **InCryptoError** - thrown during encryption/decryption procedures (both default and custom).
+- **StorageCryptoError** - thrown during encryption/decryption procedures (both default and custom).
 This may be a sign of malformed/corrupt data or a wrong encryption key provided to the SDK.

-- **StorageException** - general exception.
+- **StorageError** - general exception.
 Inherited by all other exceptions

 We suggest gracefully handling all the possible exceptions: